What is a Certified Federal Surveyor?

 Registered/licensed land surveyors under state law in a least one state, territory, or the District of Columbia who have had no disciplinary actions resulting in the loss of surveying privileges within the last 5 years, are eligible to become Certified Federal Surveyors.

-Applicants must complete a series of distance-learning training course equivalent to a three credit college course (approximately 160 hours to complete).
+Applicants must complete a series of distance-learning training course equivalent to a four credit college course (approximately 160 hours to complete).
 Training includes seven modules with various problems, case studies and quizzes which must be completed.
 The training program prepares the surveyors for the six and one half hour Certification Examination.
 The completion of annual advanced continuing education modules will be required to remain on the CFedS Roster.

 Yes, but they must be a registered/licensed land surveyor under state law in at least one state, territory, or the District of Columbia who have had no disciplinary actions resulting in the loss of surveying privileges within the last 5 years to be eligible for the CFedS program.
-Pre-registered/licensed surveyors may enter the program after passing the NCEES Fundamentals of Surveying examination, but will not become certified until they become registered/licensed in at least one State, territory, or the District of Columbia.
+Pre-registered/pre-licensed surveyors may enter the program after passing the NCEES Fundamentals of Surveying examination, but will not become certified until they become registered/licensed in at least one State, territory, or the District of Columbia.

 Certified Federal Surveyors may be used by BLM to execute federal authority surveys and it is the long term goal of the Secretary of the Interior that all boundary surveys in Indian country be executed under federal authority.
 However, initially many of the surveys executed by CFedS will not be federal authority surveys.